beejjorgensen/bgnet0/src/bgnet0_part_0200_overview.md

 it can do is give you a way to read and write data over the Internet.

-Other languages and operating systems have added the same Internet functionality over time, and many of them use a different calls in their APIs.
+Other languages and operating systems have added the same Internet functionality over time, and many of them use different calls in their APIs.
 But as an homage to the original, many of these APIs are still called "sockets" APIs even if they don't match the original.